List of The Adventures of the Galaxy Rangers characters: Chimera

-A female supertrooper, shapeshifter and illusionist, who uses deception and surprise to attack at will.
-She has combat techniques, advanced hand-to-hand combat skills, she has the ability to alter either her own appearance, or create an illusion within the minds of those around her, including supertroopers, that she has vanished or changed shape.
+A female supertrooper with powerful mind-controlling powers, who uses deception and surprise to attack at will.
+She has combat techniques, advanced hand-to-hand combat skills.

 Darkstar

-Her major ability is to be able to generate a field of darkness via a series of dark globules that move outwards from her and surround the target, effectively blinding them for a short periods of time.
+Her major ability is to be able to generate a field of darkness via a series of energy globules that emit from her eyes and surround the target, effectively blinding them for a short periods of time.
 Her powers, enhanced by the Wolf Den incident, now enable her to produce permanent blindness in her targets, if she so desires.
-She also heals faster than a normal human, and has enhanced reflexes that enable her to be an effective close combat soldier.
+She also heals faster than a normal human, and has enhanced reflexes and combat training that enable her to be an effective close combat soldier.
 Stingray's lover, although Goose once had a crush on her.

 Gravestone

 Gravestone is designed to be the ultimate gladiatorial combat warrior.
 He has highly enhanced strength, thickened skin, and bulked muscle, to enable him to withstand most forms of hand-to-hand combat.
 Furthermore, Gravestone's chief genetic ability is be able to transform his skin into a hard, granite-like rock, enabling him to pound anything—even buildings—into rubble, and rendering him invulnerable to many forms of conventional attack.

-As a result of his exposure to the X-Factor agent, Gravestone's powers can be enhanced further by absorbing energy, which supercharges his system, blowing his strength and shutting down his higher brain functions.
+As a result of his exposure to the X-Factor agent, Gravestone's powers can be enhanced further by absorbing energy, which supercharges his system, increasing his strength and shutting down his higher brain functions.